Slick (wrestling)

 Kenneth Wayne Johnson (born December 8, 1957) is an American retired professional wrestling manager, better known by his ring name, Slick.
 He is best known for his appearances with the World Wrestling Federation (WWF) between 1986 and 1993.
 He is the son of professional wrestler Rufus R. Jones.

 Professional wrestling career

-Texas and Kansas
+Texas

-At the start of his career, Johnson did a stint in Texas All-Star Wrestling, managing Madd Maxx and Lord Humongous.
+Johnson was trained by Ron Ellis and Ivan the Terrible.
+He began his career in Texas in the mid-1980s, where he appeared for Southwest Championship Wrestling / Texas All-Star Wrestling as "Silky" Slim Johnson.
+He managed Madd Maxx and Lord Humongous.

+Central States Wrestling (1986)

-Johnson left TASW for Kansas City's Central States Wrestling to become "The Doctor of Style", Slick, characterized by his smooth attitude, confident speech, and dancing as he accompanied his wrestlers to the ring; among the wrestlers he managed in Central States were Art Crews, Timothy Flowers, Bobby Jaggers, "Bulldog" Bob Brown, and Butch Reed.
-Slick and his stable feuded with Kansas City mainstay Rufus R. Jones (Johnson's real life adopted father) and other fan favorites before he and Reed were forced out of the territory after dropping a "Loser Leaves Town" cage match to Bruiser Brody.
+In early-1986, Johnson joined Bob Geigel's Kansas City-based Central States Wrestling promotion.
+Here, he became the "Doctor of Style", Slick, characterized by his smooth attitude, confident speech, and dancing as he accompanied his wrestlers to the ring.
+Among the wrestlers he managed in Central States were the Dream Team (Art Crews and Timothy Flowers); "Bulldog" Bob Brown; "Hacksaw" Butch Reed; the New Dream Team (Hacksaw Higgins and J.R.
+Hogg); and the "Success Express" (Bobby Jaggers and Moondog Moretti).

+Slick and his stable feuded with Kansas City mainstay Rufus R. Jones (Johnson's real-life adopted father) and other fan favorites.
+In June 1986, Slick and Brown lost to Bruiser Brody and Cowboy Lang.
+In July 1986, Slick lost a cage match to Brody.
+Slick and Reed were forced out of the territory after dropping a "loser leaves town" cage match to Bruiser Brody.